Hiking trails

 Length: 18 km (at its longest, also possible to walk shorter alternatives)

 Difficulty: forest and mountain terrain.
 Rowing boats available in the sound between the Purunpää and Långvik peninsulas.
-These are now removed over the winter, and will be placed at the sound again in spring of 2024.
+The rowing boats are removed for the winter and are placed at the sound again in spring.